MountEverest75/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image5]

-####4.
-Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+4.Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 The functions orchestrate_sliding_windows() in code cell#16 and orchestrate_image_stream() in code cell#25 describe the polynomial fit and second order of polynomial fit to detect lane lines and left/right lines.
 The first function depicts histogram and detects the starting x positions of left and right lines.
 The function determines the windows where lane pixels can be found.
 The image below demonstrates how this process works showcasing Original image, Pipeline image, polynomial fit and histogram side by side comparatively: